Anne Usher MBE

 First, they said lumpectomy.
 Then, a second opinion and further tests discovered more cancer.

 The word mastectomy hit me like a brick.
-I had never been strongly attached to my breasts—until I faced losing one.
+I had never been strongly attached to my breasts - until I faced losing one.
 Suddenly, I realised how much they mattered.
 But to survive, I had to let go.

-And still—I could not cry.
+And still - I could not cry.
 It felt like this was happening to someone else.

 The words that finally cut through were: “The risk of recurrence increases if you choose to keep your nipple.”
-But I did want to have this choice!
+But I did not want to have this choice!
 I wanted to choose my old life.
 My old body.
 My start line.

 From diagnosis to surgery was 68 days.
 That became my focus.
 I could not stop the cancer, but I could choose how I arrived on the operating table.
 Strong.
 Ready.
 Just like preparing for any other race day.